waterfloo/8812au-20210629/README.md

 sudo reboot
 ```

-Note: If you use the manual build instructions, you will need to repeat
+Note: If you use the manual build instructions or the `install-driver-no-dkms.sh`
-the process each time a new kernel is installed in your distro.
+script, you will need to repeat the process each time a new kernel is
+installed in your distro.

 -----